oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb.md

 - Created the following directory on the host: /u01/app/oracle/migration_workbench
 - Created directory object "MWB_DIR" in the source database pointing to this directory
 - Granted read and write privileges on the directory object to user EXP\_USER in the source database

+### **Compare Performance Requirement**
+Migrating a database can change the execution plans of SQL statements, resulting in a significant impact on SQL performance, resulting in performance degradation.
+SQL Performance Analyzer can review and help correct these issues.

+SQL Performance Analyzer (SPA): Automates the process of assessing the overall effect of a change on the  SQL workload by identifying performance divergence for each SQL statement.
+A report that shows the net impact on workload performance due to the change is provided.
+For regressed SQL statements, SQL Performance Analyzer also provides appropriate executions plan details along with tuning recommendations.
+As a result, you can remedy any negative outcome before the end-users are affected.
+Furthermore, you can validate—with time and cost savings—that migration will result in net improvement.

+An SQL Tuning Set (STS) containing the SQL and relevant execution metadata from the source database is needed to compare performance before and after the migration.
+Database Migration Workbench can create an STS from AWR during migration, or you can create one in advance and and pass it to to the migration procedure.
+For this lab we created an STS in advance (SH2STS) by running a workload against the SH2 schema in the source database and capturing the SQL statements executing during the load test.

+### **(Optional) Upload Migration Tools**
+Migration Workbench uses Instant Client and the Cloud Premigration Advisor Tool (CPAT) as part of its migration toolkit.
+Enterprise Manager automatically downloads the latest version of the tools when setup with either a MOS Proxy or direct internet connection.
+The tools can also be uploaded manually as described in [Upload Migration Tools] (https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.4/emlcm/upload-migration-tools.html) in the Migration Workbench documentation.

+We uploaded the migration tools in advance for this lab.
+For additional detail on the Cloud Premigration Advisor Tool refer to this MOS document:

+*Cloud Premigration Advisor Tool (CPAT) Analyzes Databases for Suitability of Cloud Migration (Doc ID 2758371.1)*

 ## Task 2: Create Destination Autonomous Database and Storage Bucket in OCI